AFLplusplus/AFLplusplus/docs/INSTALL.md

   - Fuzzing will be probably slower than on Linux.
-In fact, some folks report considerable performance gains by running the jobs inside a Linux VM on MacOS X.
+In fact, some folks report considerable performance gains by running the jobs inside a Linux VM on macOS.
   - Some non-portable, platform-specific code may be incompatible with the AFL++ forkserver.
 If you run into any problems, set `AFL_NO_FORKSRV=1` in the environment before starting afl-fuzz.

-User emulation mode of QEMU does not appear to be supported on MacOS X, so black-box instrumentation mode (`-Q`) will not work.
-However, FRIDA mode (`-O`) works on both x86 and arm64 MacOS boxes.
+User emulation mode of QEMU does not appear to be supported on macOS, so black-box instrumentation mode (`-Q`) will not work.
+However, FRIDA mode (`-O`) works on both x86 and arm64 macOS boxes.

-MacOS X supports SYSV shared memory used by AFL's instrumentation, but the default settings aren't usable with AFL++.
+macOS supports SYSV shared memory used by AFL's instrumentation, but the default settings aren't usable with AFL++.
 The default settings on 10.14 seem to
 be: